 Set new expectations

-Ensure expectations are discussed as team and everyone set boundaries for what they will and won’t stand for (such as working hours, breaks)
+Ensure expectations are discussed as a team and everyone set boundaries for what they will and won’t stand for (such as working hours, breaks)

 Set up your environment